 Fundamentals of Windows operating system, computer hardware and software concepts.
 Windows desktop, Start menu, and file system to start Windows, run programs, organize files, and for system customization and maintenance.
 Windows Aero, Sidebar, Mail, Search, Photo Gallery, Mobility Center, Defender, Command Prompt are included.
 May be repeated with different software.
-Prerequisite: BCT 105 (or equivalent).
+Prerequisites: BCT 105 or equivalent.

 BCT 205 5 credits

 Provides learning and reinforcement in the art of communicating effectively in the business world.
 This is accomplished through planning, composing and evaluating written and/or oral communication and report writing.
 Current theories of communication, perception and cultural contexts will be used.
 Prerequisites: BCT 120 and ENGL 097 or placement score equivalent.

 This course is designed for experienced Word users.
 It provides instruction in advanced word processing.
 Integrative learning is emphasized.
 Topics include advanced features of formatting and organizing content, collaborating on documents and customizing word processing software.
 May be repeated with different software.
 Prerequisites: keyboarding, BCT 120 or instructor's signature.

 Create, format and audit workbooks at an advanced level using database functions, macros, templates, Web tools, multiple workbooks, workgroups, imported/exported data, data tables, scenario management, Solver and VBA.
 May be repeated with different software.
 Prerequisites: BCT 130 or instructor's signature.

 Advanced instruction in the theories and technical skills of database management systems; integrative learning is emphasized.
 Build relational databases and use advanced features and commands including VBA.
 May be repeated with different software.
 Prerequisites: BCT 205 or instructor's signature.